ADHD Treatment in Issaquah and Sammamish — Therapy, Medication Management, and Care Built Around You

 We accept most major insurance plans including Premera, Regence, BCBS, Aetna, Kaiser HMO, Kaiser PPO, Cigna, First Choice Health Network, Meritain, Health Management Administrators (HMA), Regence Group Administrators (RGA), and LifeWise.
 We also work with clients on an out of network basis.
 Our care coordinators can let you know whether we are in network with your plan, and our billing team will verify your specific benefits before your first appointment.

 When you reach out, our care coordinators will take the time to understand what you are looking for, your needs, your schedule, your insurance, and help connect you with the right provider.
-You do not have to figure that part out alone.
-That is exactly what we are here for.
+You do not have to know exactly what you need.
+That is what we are here for.
+Meet our full team to learn more about every provider.